 perform a pileup within a region.
-The region is specified by reference, 'start' and 'end' (using 0-based indexing).
+The region is specified by contig, start and stop (using 0-based indexing). reference and end are also accepted for backward compatibility as synonyms for contig and stop, respectively.
 Alternatively, a samtools 'region' string can be supplied.

-Without 'reference' or 'region' all reads will be used for the pileup.
-The reads will be returned ordered by reference sequence, which will not necessarily be the order within the file.
+Without 'contig' or 'region' all reads will be used for the pileup.
+The reads will be returned ordered by contig sequence, which will not necessarily be the order within the file.

 Note that SAM formatted files do not allow random access.
-In these files, if a 'region' or 'reference' are given an exception is raised.
+In these files, if a 'region' or 'contig' are given an exception is raised.